The ZX Spectrum +2 was Amstrad's first Spectrum, coming shortly after their purchase of the Spectrum range and "Sinclair" brand in 1986.

 Problems and Issues

-Immediate problems often experienced with a Spectrum +2 which hasn't been used for a long time are poor program loading performance due to a dirty read head (easily cured with a little isopropyl alcohol on a cotton bud (or better, a chamois stick), or worn drive belt issues.
+Immediate problems often experienced with a Spectrum +2 which hasn't been used for a long time are usually related to poor program loading performance.

 Another problem which I seem to be seeing more and more frequently is a complete failure to load a program and no visible loading border or loading sound.